G.I. Joe: Resolute

 G.I.
-Joe: Resolute is an American animated television series based on the G.I.
+Joe: Resolute is an American anime-influenced adult animated web series based on the G.I.
 Joe franchise.
 It was written by Warren Ellis, directed by Joaquim Dos Santos, and produced by Sam Register, creator of Cartoon Network's Hi Hi Puffy AmiYumi and The Looney Tunes Show.
-It debuted on the web at Adult Swim Video on April 17, 2009, as a series of ten 5-minute episodes and a final 10-minute episode, with a content rating of TV-14-V, and later premiered as a movie on Canadian television network Teletoon on April 24, 2009, and on Adult Swim on April 25, 2009.
-The show has a darker and more realistic tone compared to other installments in the franchise, and also uses elements from both the cartoons and the comics, and is described by Warren Ellis as a "fusion".
+It debuted on the web at Adult Swim Video on April 17, 2009, as a series of ten 5-minute episodes and a final 10-minute episode, with a content rating of TV-14-V, and later premiered as a movie on Adult Swim on April 25, 2009.
+The show has a darker and more realistic tone compared to other installments in the franchise, and also uses elements from both the cartoons and the comics.
+It is described by Warren Ellis as a "fusion".